 Good sense makes one slow to anger, and it is his glory to overlook an offense.
 Proverbs 19:11

 Live with sober-mindedness and self-control.
-Walk and live in the love, kindness, and compassion of the Lord.
-Then you will reflect the image of God and walk according to His ways not giving into anger.
+Walk and live in the love, kindness, compassion, and the Spirit of the Lord.
+Then you will reflect the image of God and walk according to His ways not giving in to anger or foolishness.